So, you have just set up your brand new aquarium.

 Air bubble location: Micro bubbles all over the glass and other surfaces of the tank

 As I briefly covered earlier, cold water holds more oxygen than hot water.
-And, rapid changes in temperature can cause the oxygen to leave the water in the form of bubbles.
+And, rapid changes in warm temperature can cause the oxygen to leave the water in the form of bubbles.

 That’s right, bubbles.
 And lots of them.
-Fine bubbles will cover the glass and other surfaces in your aquarium.
+Fine excessive bubbles will cover the glass and other surfaces in your aquarium.

 Fortunately, these bubbles quickly disappear on their own.
-If you want to avoid the bubbles entirely, heat the fresh water so that it is closer to the temperature of your aquarium before adding it.
+If you want to avoid the bubbles in water entirely, heat the fresh water so that it is closer to the temperature of your aquarium before adding it.